 Will I be delisted if I do not meet the requirements?

 Delisting will be a last resort if the two-year engagement period is unsuccessful and if there are deemed no extenuating circumstances.
-Signatories will be able to appeal the delisting decision.
+Signatories are able to appeal the delisting decision.

 Can I be relisted after not meeting the minimum requirements?

 Signatories that have been delisted and wish to relist will be required to wait one calendar year and then provide evidence that they meet the minimum requirements in place at that time.
 The grace year will not apply to relisting signatories.
 These signatories will be required to report in the next reporting cycle.

 What happens if I revert to not meeting the minimum requirements?

 Signatories that revert to not meeting the minimum requirements (including after any relisting) will be required to address the requirements in a one-year timeline.
 If the requirements have changed in the interim period, the usual two-year period will apply.

 Will the minimum requirements be strengthened in 2024?

 With the continued review of the minimum requirements in 2023, our primary focus will be to ensure that future developments ensure progress in implementing the Principles, cater to our diverse signatory base and effectively deliver on the PRI’s mission.
 All future developments of the minimum requirements will be based on analysis of the latest data to determine how we may best achieve this.